Detect and block Potentially Unwanted Applications

 - The file is being scanned from the browser

-- The file is in the %downloads% folder
+- The file is in a folder with "downloads" in the path

-- The file is in the %temp% folder
+- The file is on the user's Desktop

 The file is placed in the quarantine section so it won't run.